evidenceledger/domeissuer/content/en/docs/_index.md

 ---
-title: DOME Identity Management
+title: DOME Onboarding and its Identity Management system
 linkTitle: Docs
 menu: {main: {weight: 20}}
 weight: 20
 ---

-This document describes the DOME Identity Management system and related functionalities, like Onboarding and Certification management.
+This document describes the DOME Onboarding process and its associated Digital Identity Management system, used to interact with DOME services.